tylerwray/me/blog/react-anti-patterns/index.md

 How to you avoid this? **DON'T DO IT.** The funny thing is, [React has explicit warnings against this!](https://reactjs.org/docs/composition-vs-inheritance.html)

-To be clear, you shouldn't use the `js+extends` keyword in javascript to inherit other React components.
+To be clear, you shouldn't use the `extends` keyword in javascript to inherit other React components.

 Read he docs people.